-Here is a guide on essential things to bring to Bolivia, whether you are traveling to La Paz or Santa Cruz; the altiplano or the jungle.
+Here is a complete guide on the essential things to bring to Bolivia, whether you are traveling to La Paz or Santa Cruz; in the altiplano or the jungle.

 Bringing layers is a must when traveling to Bolivia.
 Even during the summer months temperatures can be surprisingly chilly because of the rainy weather.
 Keep in mind that summer is the rainy season and winter the dry season.
 And in winter, temperatures go really low at night while it is deceptively warm during the day.
 Whatever the season, temperatures can change drastically throughout the day.

 Some parts of the country are warmer but if you are traveling by bus, especially night buses, it can get very cold despite having a heating system.
 Most buses (semi lie-flat and lie-flat) have it but be aware that sometimes drivers might not put it on or it may not work.
 Temperatures get very low so be prepared!

 The opposite is also true in the warmer parts of the country where it can get really hot.
 So if you are traveling to Santa Cruz from La Paz in bus, prepare layers as the weather will go from cold to hot during the journey.